wso2/docs-is/en/asgardeo/docs/guides/users/migrate-users-to-asgardeo/migrate-passwords.md

 3. The user enters the credentials used for the account in the legacy IdP.

 4. If Asgardeo has already migrated the user's password, the user is logged in.
-If not, the user is redirected to a waiting page.
+If not, Asgardeo makes an authentication request to the legacy IdP with the user provided credentials.

-5. Asgardeo makes an authentication request to the legacy IdP with the user provided credentials.
+5. The user is redirected to a waiting page until the legacy IdP completes the authentication.

 6. If successful, Asgardeo migrates the password for the user.

-7. The user is successfully logged in and may use the same credentials used for the legacy IdP to log in with Asgardeo.
+7. The user is successfully logged in and may use the same credentials to log in with Asgardeo.

 If you wish to migrate users with this method, it is crucial to note that the legacy IdP should run alongside Asgardeo for a set period to facilitate user migration.
 Additionally it's essential to have a contingency plan to migrate any accounts that were not migrated while the legacy IdP is active.
 Unmigrated users must contact the Asgardeo organization administrators to initiate a password reset process, facilitating a smooth and complete transition to Asgardeo.